mdavydov/ComputerVisionCourse/hw2020/module4task.md

  Task 3.
 (3 extra points) 3D reconstruction

-3.1 (1 point) Perform 3D reconstruction of the building from task 2
+3.1 (1 point) Perform 3D reconstruction of the building from the task 2

 3.2 (1 point) Display 3D reconstructed polygon from different angles of view